YehudaShapira/xv6-explained/Explanations.md

 * `i1` is the index of a second table
 * `offset` is the offset

+###*Addresses - double mapping*

+Every single physical address is mapped by the kernel to virtual address by adding KERNBASE to it.

+When a process is given a virtual address, this new virtual address is *in addition* to the kernel mapping.

+So when we want to get the physical address of a virtual address:

+1. If the user-code is asking, it needs to access the page tables.

+2. Is the kernel is asking, it can simply subtract KERNBASE from the address.

+Likewise, the kernel can determine *its* virtual address of *any* physical address by adding KERNBASE.

+KERNBASE = 0x80000000.

 ###*`1217 main`*

 In the beginning, we know that from `[0x0000 0000]` till `[0x0009 FFFF]` there are 640KB RAM.